Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ## Verify

 Our Flask project is on a Heroku machine, running, and connected to an initialized database.
-Now is the time to verify if our API is accessible by web!
+Now is the time to verify whether our API is accessible by web!

 ### Use the Browser

 We can use the browser to make `GET` requests to any endpoint defined in our project, now using our deployed Heroku URI instead of `localhost`.

-Instead of `localhost:5000/books`, we could visit `https://your-app-name.herokuapp.com/books`, where `your-app-name` is the name of your Heroku app.
+Instead of `localhost:5000/books`, we can visit `https://your-app-name.herokuapp.com/books`, where `your-app-name` is the name of our Heroku app.

 ![Screenshot of the browser open to the deployed API, showing a response of an empty JSON array](../assets/deployment/deployment_deployed-books.png)